 Myopia is another term for nearsightedness, a condition where distance vision is blurry.
 It usually begins at age 6 and progressively worsens until age 25.

 Is there anything that can be done to prevent myopia from worsening?

 Previously, the only option was to prescribe stronger glasses each year.
 However, now we can slow or even stop myopia from progressing.
-This is accomplished with myopia control, a system of contact lenses and eye drops.
-Receiving myopia control from an eye specialist can best be compared to getting braces from an orthodontist.
+This is accomplished with myopia control, a system of special contact lenses or glasses.

 Why is it important to prevent myopia from worsening?

 We once believed the worst part of myopia was declining vision and stronger glasses.
 We now know that myopia not only a vision problem, but a major health problem.
 Myopia significantly increases the risk of serious eye diseases, which can all lead to blindness.
 These include: cataracts, glaucoma, and retinal detachment.
 Don’t let your child’s vision continue to deteriorate every year.
 Give your child better vision for life!